-When a minor moves into the SNAP the filing group, there are no longer any ABAWDs in the SNAP filing group.
+When a minor moves into the SNAP filing group, there are no longer any ABAWDs in the SNAP filing group.

-- The department leaves any CT's coded for the current SNAP time clock.
-They must remain until the new time clock begins. - If any ABAWDs are not receiving SNAP on the case due to a SNAP time limit disqualification, the department asks if they would like SNAP for that individual and restores them to the case effective the first of the following month.
+- SSP leaves any CTs coded for the current SNAP time clock.
+They must remain until the new time clock begins. - If any ABAWDs are not receiving SNAP on the case due to a SNAP time limit disqualification, SSP asks if they would like SNAP for that individual and restores them to the case effective the first of the following month.